CactuseSecurity/firewall-orchestrator/README.md

        su -
        apt-get install git ansible ssh sudo

+   if not already configured, add your current user to sudo group (make sure to activate this change by starting new shell or even rebooting):

+       usermod -a -G sudo `whoami`

        exit
+       # from here in standard user context

        ssh-keygen -b 4096
        cat .ssh/id_rsa.pub >>.ssh/authorized_keys
        chmod 600 .ssh/authorized_keys

-2) if not already configured, add your current user to sudo group (make sure to activate this change by starting new shell or even rebooting):

-       usermod -a -G sudo `whoami`
+2)

 3) test system connectiviy necessary for installation